This Vlookup tutorial begins by addressing the common question "What is Vlookup in Excel?"

 Imagine that your company keeps a spreadsheet of employee hourly rates of pay (see example on left below).
 At the end of each month, the sales team manager sends you a list of hours worked by each of his staff during the month (see example on the right below).
 It is your job to complete the spreadsheet on the right, to show the pay owed to each member of the sales team.

 |Hourly Pay:||Sales Team Hours:|

 In order to calculate the pay owed to each sales team member, you first need to look up the hourly rate of pay for each person and insert this into column C of the monthly spreadsheet.
 This can be done using the Excel Vlookup function.

 As illustrated below, if entered into cell C2 of the 'Sales Team Hours' spreadsheet, the Vlookup function can be used to look up the name "Benson, Paul" in the 'Hourly Pay' spreadsheet and return the corresponding rate of pay from column B. Therefore, in this example, the Vlookup function returns the value $32.00.

-You will notice that the full syntax of the Vlookup formula in the above example is not shown.
-This is because this part of the Vlookup tutorial simply focuses on answering the question "What is Vlookup in Excel?".
-The syntax of the Vlookup function is be discussed further in a later part the tutorial.
+The full syntax of the Vlookup formula in the above example is not shown as, at the moment, we simply wish to explain what the Vlookup function does.
+The syntax of the function is discussed in detail in a later part this tutorial.